freesunshine0316/sembleu/README.md

 * *SemBleu* is accuray without any search errors.
 * *SemBleu* considers high-order correspondences.
 From our experiments, it is mostly consistent with *Smatch*, but *SemBleu* can better capture performance variations.

+## AMR data

+If you're developing a new metric and would like to have a comparison.
+[Here](https://www.cs.rochester.edu/~lsong10/downloads/sembleu_data.zip) is the 100 AMR graphs and the corresponding system outputs.

 ## Results

 The table below lists the SemBleu scores of recent SOTA work.
 The numbers are obtained by running our script on their provided outputs.